MikhailKravets/NeuroFlow/README.md

         of load function from neuroflow::io module.

         We must specify the type of new_nn variable.
-        The only argument of load function is the path to file containing the neural network
+        The only argument of the load function is the path to a file containing the neural network
     */
     let mut new_nn: FeedForward = neuroflow::io::load("test.flow").unwrap();